segmentio/segment-docs/src/connections/reverse-etl/reverse-etl-source-setup-guides/bigquery-setup.md

 9. Click **Create and Continue**.
 10. In the **Grant this service account access to project** section, select the role you just created.
 11. Click **Continue**.
 12. Click **Done**.
-Copy and keep the Service Account email handy for the next steps
+Copy and keep the Service Account email handy for the next steps.
 13. Navigate to the BigQuery SQL editor and create a dataset that will be used by Segment:
     ```sql
     CREATE SCHEMA IF NOT EXISTS `__segment_reverse_etl`;
     ```
-14. Grant limited Access to the Segment Reverse ETL dataset
+14. Grant limited access to the Segment Reverse ETL dataset
     ```sql
     GRANT `roles/bigquery.dataEditor` ON SCHEMA `__segment_reverse_etl` TO "serviceAccount:<YOUR SERVICE ACCOUNT EMAIL>";
     ```